Coregular submanifolds and Poisson submersions: Introduction

-Applied to the action of a complex vector space $A$ on a complex manifold $M$ by holomorphic transformations, there corresponds to each {\bf positive} bivector $\pi_A \in \wedge^2A$ --- that is, one whose leaves are K\"ahler manifolds --- an induced $A$-invariant Poisson structure $\pi_M$ on $M$, such that every complex subspace $B \subset A$ acts on $(M,\pi_M)$ by Poisson diffeomorphisms, and has coregular orbits (Lemma \ref{lem : holomorphic actions}).
-One instance is the GIT presentation of a toric manifold $M_{\varDelta}$ --- a certain principal bundle $p:\Sigma_{\varDelta} \to M_{\varDelta}$ with structure group a complex torus $N_{\mathbb{C}}$, and total space $\Sigma_{\varDelta}$ an open set in $\mathbb{C}^d$, constructed out of a Delzant polytope $\varDelta$:
+Applied to the action of a complex vector space $A$ on a complex manifold $M$ by holomorphic transformations, there corresponds to each {\bf positive} bivector $\pi_A \in \wedge^2A$ --- that is, one whose leaves are K\"ahler manifolds --- an induced $A$-invariant Poisson structure $\pi_M$ on $M$, such that every complex subspace of $A$ acts on $(M,\pi_M)$ by Poisson diffeomorphisms, and has coregular Poisson-Dirac orbits (Lemma \ref{lem : holomorphic actions}).
+One instance is the GIT presentation of a toric manifold $M_{\varDelta}$ --- a certain principal bundle $p\colon\Sigma_{\varDelta} \to M_{\varDelta}$ with structure group a complex torus, and total space $\Sigma_{\varDelta}$ an open set in $\mathbb{C}^d$, constructed out of a Delzant polytope $\varDelta$:

-\begin{proposition} Every positive bivector $\pi \in \wedge^2 \C^d$ turns the GIT presentation $p:\Sigma_{\varDelta} \to M_{\varDelta}$ of the toric variety $M_{\varDelta}$ into a coregular Poisson submersion. \end{proposition}Following \cite{Ca}, we call those Poisson structures which arise from nondegenerate, positive bivectors (and which therefore have finitely many leaves) {\bf toric Poisson manifolds}. \\
+\begin{proposition*} Every positive bivector $\pi \in \wedge^2 \C^d$ turns the GIT presentation $p:\Sigma_{\varDelta} \to M_{\varDelta}$ of the toric variety $M_{\varDelta}$ into a Poisson submersion with Poisson fibres. \end{proposition*}Following \cite{Ca}, we call those Poisson structures which arise from nondegenerate, positive bivectors (and which therefore have finitely many leaves) {\bf toric Poisson manifolds}. \\

-The second class of examples concerns the ``standard'' (or Lu-Weinstein) Poisson-Lie group structure $\pi_G$ on a compact connected semisimple Lie group $G$ associated with a choice of maximal torus $T$ (and root ordering), discovered in \cite{LW}, which descends to a ``standard'' Poisson structure $\pi_M$ on the manifold of full flags $M=G/T$, with leaves (the Bruhat cells) in finite number:
+The second class of examples concerns the ``standard'' (or Lu-Weinstein) Poisson-Lie group structure $\pi_G$ on a compact connected semisimple Lie group $G$ associated with a choice of maximal torus $T$ (and root ordering).
+This structure --- discovered in \cite{LW} --- descends to a ``standard'' Poisson structure $\pi_M$ on the manifold of full flags $M=G/T$, with finitely many leaves, the Bruhat cells:

-\begin{proposition} Let a connected compact Lie group $G$ be equipped with its standard Poisson structure $\pi_G$ associated with the maximal torus $T \subset G$, and let $M=G/T$ be the manifold of full flags.
-Then $p:(G,\pi_G) \to (M,\pi_M)$ is a coregular Poisson submersion, and the Poisson structures on fibres are all trivial. \end{proposition}
+\begin{proposition*} The quotient map $p:(G,\pi_G) \to (M,\pi_M)$ is a Poisson submersion with Poisson fibres, inducing the trivial Poisson structure on fibres. \end{proposition*}